 We are a no-cost AATB accredited whole body donation organization that serves as the link between donors and the medical researchers and educators that need human tissue to advance science and medicine.

 There is never any cost to the donor or their family for the services we provide.
-Research For Life covers all expenses related to: transportation, filing of death certificate, cremation and return of the cremated remains – either direct return to the family in a dignified urn, spread at sea or no return.
+Research For Life covers all expenses related to: transportation, filing of death certificate, cremation and return of the cremated remains – either direct return to the family, spread at sea or no return.

 Please note, we do not register donors outside of our current service area which includes the state of Arizona and, excluding some rural areas, Southern California.